BAMresearch/Trinamic_TMCL_IOC/README.md

 This package is in the beta stage, and should be functional.
 Contributions and feedback are welcome.
-Tasks to do (-), to revisit later (r) and done (v) include: v make a method that updates the axis parameters from the EPICS fields (in case we're adjusting the axis parameters via EPICS). v make a method that allows us to update the offset value.
-This should perhaps adjust the user limits too... v make a convenience method that allows us to set the current position to zero user value v make a method that starts a home action when HOMF or HOMR is set to 1. v enable and test axis inversion (parameter 251 on Trinamics boards) (enabled, not testd yet) v tie the above together with a neat bow. v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move. r write configuration to state file. this needs some extra work to make the output a bit more useful.
+Tasks to do (-), to revisit later (r) and done (v) include:
+  - write configuration to state file. this needs some extra work to make the output a bit more useful.
   - fix IOC crash when board does not respond (temporarily) to communication - is a PyTrinamics RuntimeError... not sure how unless I encapsulate all communication calls in a try.. except statement
-  - check that the board retains settings when powered off -> it doesn't. v At the moment it's not doing an EPICS-to-axis_parameter sync.
-Fixed.
+  - check that the board retains settings when powered off -> it doesn't.
   - check for power cycle (done) and restore on fail (not yet done)

 ## License